StakinOfficial/staking-lottery-grant/README.md

 🎟 If you are interested in this project, please join our [waitlist](https://lottery.stakin.com/)! 🚀

-We estimate our progress to be at around 70%.
+💹 We estimate our progress to be at around 70%.

-We appreciate feedback and you may have a look at the unfinished web app [here](https://dev-lottery.netlify.app/home) ❤️.
+❤️ We appreciate feedback and you may have a look at the unfinished web app [here](https://dev-lottery.netlify.app/home).

+🤓 Want to know more about our staking lossless lottery and how it works?
+[Read our article](https://medium.com/stakin/blockchain-lossless-lotteries-are-turning-gambling-into-saving-f4e73dd40f8f).

 ## Updated Process and Timeline - 1st April 2020